-In theory, estimating corporation franchise tax cash receipts involves considering how general business conditions affect tax liability from year to year.
-While there is no single economic variable that mirrors the complexity of the tax code for corporations, corporate profits serves as a proxy for taxable income under the business income base that accounts for the bulk of liability in any tax year.
+In theory, estimating CFT cash receipts involves considering how general business conditions affect tax liability from year to year.
+While there is no single economic variable that mirrors the complexity of the tax code for corporations, corporate profits serve as a proxy for taxable income under the business income base that accounts for the bulk of liability in any tax year.
 It is important to note that the Bureau of Economic Analysis (BEA) defines corporate profits as the net income of organizations treated as corporations in the National Income and Product Accounts (NIPA).
 By contrast, taxable profits, or business income, are a function of the tax code, and the two measures of profits can differ significantly.
-The Division of the Budget uses corporate profits based on the BEA definition to model and forecast corporate tax receipts.
+The Division of the Budget uses corporate profits based on the BEA definition to model and forecast CFT receipts.

 The estimation process is further complicated by the fact that the tax liabilities of different types of taxpayers do not exhibit a uniform relationship to any economic variable.
-The following chart illustrates the fluctuation in the tax liability of the major industry groups as compared to changes in corporate profits for the 2003 to 2011 period.
-Information on tax liability comes from the Article 9-A Corporation Franchise Tax Study File, with 2011 the latest year of available tax return data.
-While the tax liability of certain individual industries may appear to have a loose relationship to corporate profits for the time period shown, no strong positive relationship is apparent when examining industries in the aggregate.
+The following chart illustrates the fluctuation in the tax liability of the major industry groups as compared to changes in corporate profits for the 2005 to 2013 period.
+Information on tax liability comes from the Article 9-A Corporation Franchise Tax Study File, with 2013 the latest year of available tax return data.
+While the tax liability of certain individual industries may not appear to have a relationship to corporate profits for the time period shown, a somewhat strong positive relationship is apparent when examining industries in the aggregate.
+The correlation between corporate profits and aggregate liability is 0.56.
 Since the mix of industries comprising the tax base clearly changes over time, extrapolating cash receipts is more difficult.
-Accounting for these factors is an important part of managing the large uncertainties associated with estimating corporation franchise tax liability.
+Accounting for these factors is an important part of managing the large uncertainties associated with estimating CFT liability.